getsentry/sentry-docs/src/collections/_documentation/accounts/membership.md

 | Can change Organization Settings |   |   |   | X | X |
 | Can remove an Organization |   |   |   |   | X |

-* Admins can only delete teams they're a member of
+* Admins can create new teams and projects, as well as remove teams and projects which they already hold membership on.

 ## Restricting Access